WojMen/discord-bot-BeefWifHIV/README.md

 ## Upcoming features

-- stop highlightning words/tags inside links
+- transofrm from files to sequlize with sqlite

+- use of AI to process verified posts to ping users if something is important
 - configure env for production launch
 - docker
-- fix json files loosing channel id parameter

 ## New Possible commands

+- ...

 # Maybe in future

-- websi te with information about bot status
+- website with information about bot status